 In the early 1800s the American manufacturing industry was still in its infancy.
 By 1816 only 1% of the entire labor force was employed by large-scale manufacturing in the New England area.
 This would drastically change as by 1840 manufacturers employed over 15% of all workers.1

 The United States largely relied upon foreign nations such as Great Britain and France to supply its manufactured goods at this time as domestic production was costlier and produced lower-quality goods.

-The Napoleonic wars lasting through 1815 and the War of 1812 helped to spark life into American manufacturing.
+The Napoleonic wars lasting through 1815 and the important War of 1812 helped to spark life into American manufacturing.
 European businessmen increasingly established factories in the United States in order to avoid economic disruptions caused by war in Europe.2

 The wars disrupted global trade, leading to US policies such as the Embargo Act of 1807 which led to a decrease in US imports.
 The outbreak of the War of 1812 further debilitated US trade as Britain refused to actively trade with its enemy.

 American manufacturing, particularly in the north, emerged to help fill the gap caused by a reduction in imported goods.

 Following the War of 1812 and end of the Napoleonic Wars, American manufacturers were at great risk of bankruptcy.
 Most industries just could not compete with their more established foreign counterparts as global trade resumed.